 - 2 teaspoon vanilla extract

 - 1-2 teaspoon cinnamon (add 1 teaspoon and then taste before adding more)

 - Preheat oven to 350 degrees.
 Combine flour, cornstarch, baking powder, and salt in medium bowl and set aside.
 Combine milk, half & half, and vanilla extract in liquid measuring cup and set aside.

 - Cream butter and sugar on low until well combined.
 Increase speed to medium and continue to cream for about 4-5 minutes, or until light and fluffy.
 Reduce speed to low and add eggs, one at a time, beating well after each.
 Scrape sides and bottom of mixing bowl.

 - Allow batter to sit for about 15 minutes.
-Line muffin cups with cupcake liners and fill 3/4 full.
-Mix together cinnamon and 1 tbsp sugar and sprinkle about 1/2 tsp over each cupcake.
+Line muffin cups with cupcake liners and fill ¾ full.
+Mix together cinnamon and 1 tablespoon sugar and sprinkle about ½ teaspoon over each cupcake.
 Bake for about 27-30 minutes, or until cake springs back when lightly touched.